ALEX5402/xposd-dll-injector-By-alex5402/README.md

 # To make it work

- open eith any dex explorer
+ open with any dex explorer
  and delete de.robv.android.xposed this packages to make module work .